RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/scheduled-data-exports/data-export-version-4.md

 To instead equip you to measure gross revenue before refunds, we've introduced new `purchase_price_in_usd` and `purchase_price_in_purchased_currency` fields which will remain set at the original purchase price even after a refund.

-By sourcing your analysis' with these fields, you'll be able to measure gross revenue before refunds, or measure gross revenue by checking if `refunded_at` is null.
+By sourcing your analysis' with these fields, you'll be able to measure gross revenue before refunds.

 ### Country fields